Lorrie Otto: Activism

 In the 1960s, while concerned about the number of dead birds around her property in Milwaukee, she brought hearings on the pesticide use in Wisconsin.
 She organized scientists, attorneys and witnesses from the US, Canada and Sweden to present evidence against DDT.
 She was able to bring about a ban, the first in Wisconsin in 1970, against DDT.
 This led to a nationwide ban two years later.

 In 1979, after hearing Otto lecture, Ginny Lindow and eight other women began to meet monthly to discuss natural landscaping.
 They wanted to promote the use of native plants to landscape city and suburban yards.
 They called themselves the "Wild Ones" and today their organization has chapters throughout the United States.

 Her naturally landscaped garden was featured in Martha Stewart Living and was also included in the book "The American Woman's Garden," which was primarily about large estate gardens.

 Recognitions

 She was inducted into the Wisconsin Conservation Hall of Fame in 1999.
 The Schlitz Audubon Center's annual natural yards tour now bears her name.
-The received recognition from the National Audubon Society, the National Wildlife Federation and praise from former Vice President Al Gore.
+She received recognition from the National Audubon Society, the National Wildlife Federation and praise from former Vice President Al Gore.